MayFly-AI/sensorleap_imu/README.md

 You should see a window appear similar to this:
 ![gif not working](gifs/show_graph.gif)

-Notice that the calibration is off.
+For your own window, notice that the calibration is off.
 Accelerometer is not at (0,-1g,0) and gyroscope is drifting a lot.
 To take the IMU calibration into account when visualizing the streamed data, run:

 ```bash